Guizhou: Biological resources

 The border mountains of Guizhou, Guangxi, and Hunan have been identified as one of the eight plant diversity hotspots in China.
-The main ecosystem types include evergreen broad-leaved forest, coniferous and broad-leaved mixed forest, and montane elfin forest.
-Plant species endemic to this region include Abies ziyuanensis, Cathaya argyrophylla, and Keteleeria pubescens.
+Guizhou Province is home to 9,982 species of vascular plants (including subspecies and varieties, the same below)， The main ecosystem types include evergreen broad-leaved forest, coniferous and broad-leaved mixed forest, and montane elfin forest. more than 700 of which are edible, and over 2,000 that are used for greening, beautification, and for pollution resistance and environmental improvement.
+Plant species endemic to this region include Abies ziyuanensis, Cathaya argyrophylla, and Keteleeria pubescens，Davidia involucrata, Guizhou Cycas.
+The province is also rich in wildlife resources, with 1,053 species of vertebrates, including 141 mammals, 509 birds, 104 reptiles, 74 amphibians, and 225 fish species.
 In broad terms, the Yunnan–Guizhou Plateau is one of the vertebrate diversity hotspots of China.
 At the level of counties, Xingyi is one of nine Chinese vertebrate (excluding birds) diversity hotspots.
 Animals only known from Guizhou include Leishan moustache toad, Kuankuoshui salamander, Shuicheng salamander, Guizhou salamander, and Zhijin warty newt.

 Caohai Lake with its surroundings is a wetland that is an important overwintering site for many birds.
 It is a National Nature Reserve and an Important Bird Area identified by BirdLife International.